Which Pride Flag Should I Use?

 When to Use this Flag

 If you’re unsure about which flag to use, the original rainbow flag works great.
-It’s a design that is now so ubiquitous, it’s shorthand for pride and allyship.
+It’s a design that is now so ubiquitous, it’s shorthand for LGBTQIA+pride and allyship.
 It’s also why we use it so frequently.

 Recent Rainbow Pride Flags